mattdodge/.codes/_posts/2019-02-23-prolog-to-the-rescue.md

 ## Starting Small

 We'll start off with a very small subset of this puzzle.
 I'm going to show some Prolog syntax below.
-If you've never seen it before in your life it may look a little strange, I encourage you to read through [this wiki tutorial](https://en.wikibooks.org/wiki/Prolog/Introduction) first, it will give you the basics.
+If you've never seen it before it may look a little strange, I encourage you to read through [this wiki tutorial](https://en.wikibooks.org/wiki/Prolog/Introduction) first, it will give you the basics.

 I'm going to start with some simple claims about peoples ages.